-When dry, spagnum can hold approximately 25 times more water verses their dry weight.
+When dry, sphagnum can hold approximately 25 times more water versus their dry weight.
 As this moss spreads, it provides a habitat for other plants to grow.
 Because Sphagnum Moss produces non-photosynthetic gemmae, it can survive fungal attacks and continue to reproduce.
-Because of this moss's unique way of holding water, spagnum is popular with gardeners.
+Because of this moss's unique way of holding water, sphagnum is popular with gardeners.

-When it is grown and harvested, it can be used for a variety of beneficial causes.
+When it is grown and harvested, it is used for a variety of beneficial causes.
 As a growing medium, it's used as a soil conditioner which in turn provides sustenance to other plants.
 This moss is also used as a fiber to create pulp for paper.
-In addition, moss mixed with concrete produces cement which can be cast and molded.
+Also, moss mixed with concrete produces cement which can be cast and molded.

 This is an abundant, natural, self-sustaining, recurring resource.
 This makes cultivating the moss very cost-effective.
-It provides multiple uses for plants, animals and people.
-The future is certain to shine the spotlight on its benefits.
+It provides multiple uses for plants, animals, and people.
+The future is guaranteed to shine the spotlight on its benefits.

 This item is shipped in clumps.
 Each clump is between 4-4 to 12-12 inches.
-The clumps will add up to the total square footage you order.
+The clusters will add up to the total square footage you order.
 Ships year round.